sjanssen2/spike/docs/walkthrough_hhu.md

                  username: "SeqUser"
                  password: "thisisasecret"
                  targetdirectory: "array1/Sequencing_Backups/Illumina_HiSeq"```
-      5. execute snakemake, first as a dry run: `snakemake -p --use-conda --cores 30 -r -n`
+      5. execute snakemake, first as a dry run: `snakemake -p --use-conda --cores 30 -r backup -n`
       6. double check if number of reported samples match your expectations.
-If so, start the actual processing by `snakemake -p --use-conda --cores 30 -r`, i.e. the same as above without `-n`.
+If so, start the actual processing by `snakemake -p --use-conda --cores 30 -r backup`, i.e. the same as above without `-n`.
 Expected runtime for a flow cell backup is roughly one day!
       7. after sucessful execution, `spike` should send a report via email.
 Once double checked, you can forward this email to the wet lab crew to let them know that the data are savely stored in our backup.
 They can than free up disk space on the controller PC to prepare the next run.
 Otherwise, limited hard disk space will not allow to start another run.
       8. From your Windows PC within the UKD network, you should be able to access the web interface of the backup NAS, by entering `https://10.2.5.12` in your favorite browser.
 User name is `admin`, password is known by e.g. Ute Fischer.
 Within this interface, you can check free capacity of the NAS.
 If space is running out, order a new one via a "Bestellschein".
 You should always have a spare NAS on the shelf in our office, such that you can directly replace.
 Currently, there are two spare ones - you should be good for ~1 year.
+      9. Once raw data have been transferred to the HPC and are savely packed on the NAS, you should delete the data in `/data/pipeline_in/` to free up space.
  4. **Execute spike**
     SSH into the hpc: `jansses@hpc.rz.uni-duesseldorf.de`